Optimizer-Playground/quacklab-python/README.md

 1. Initialize the quacklab submodule: `git submodule update --init --recursive` (or clone with `--recurse-submodules`)
 2. Make sure you have tags available in the repository: `git fetch --tags`.
 Tags are used for versioning by the DuckDB build process.
+3. Select the package version you want to build by checking out the corresponding branch, e.g., `git switch quacklab-v1.4-andium`
 3. Make sure you have tags available in the quacklab submodule: `cd external/duckdb && git fetch --tags`
 4. Currently, you need to manually generate the parser for the hinting grammar.
 Change into the following directory:
    `external/duckdb/third_party/antlr4` and run the ANTLR generator: